cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 5.4.6 =
+Fixed support for rightpress

+= 5.4.5 =
+Cleaned the filter and rule drop-downs.
+Removed the replace option as that is not fully functioning yet.

+= 5.4.4 =
+Re-arranged some of the attributes in the drop-down in order for the important attributes to show above the (long) list of custom attributes

+= 5.4.3 =
+Solved the same bug again: products that had only one review did not end up in Google's Product Review Feed.
+This issue has been fixed now.

+= 5.4.2 =
+Change to Google Product Review Feed: names need to be shorten (anonymous)

+= 5.4.1 =
+Solved a bug: products that had only one review did not end up in Google's Product Review Feed.
+This issue has been fixed now.

+= 5.4.0 =
+Solved a PHP warning that showed for some users when setting-up a feed.

+= 5.3.9 =
+Solved a PHP warning that showed on the feed settings page when all feeds were deleted Changed texts in the review notification

+= 5.3.8 =
+Tested compatibility for WooCommerce 3.6
+Added the "on backorder" support for the availability attribute Solved a bug where in some browsers field mappings could not be added or deleted

+= 5.3.7 =
+Solved a conflict with the Yoast SEO plugin where the category path was empty for some products.

+= 5.3.6 =
+We have added 5 custom fields (_woosea_custom_field_0 to 5) that can be used for adding product information to feeds Google added new attributes that can be used in Google Shopping: installment and subscription cost.
+We have added those to the Google Shopping template

 = 5.3.5 =
 Products that are on back-order will now have the availability status "out of stock" whereas previously they were shown as being "on stock"